Fabio3rs/GTA-SA-Cheat-finder/README.md

+# GTA SA Cheat Finder

 This program permutates the alphabet to discover CRC32 hash collisions for GTA SA Cheats.

-It uses all the CPU threads available.
+It uses all the CPU threads available (some branches perform different from others).

+## Branches

+### main
+- commom C++ code, should be compatible with any CPU

+### Constexpr_optimizations
+- testing constexpr

+### SIMD_Highcache
+- using AVX/AVX2 SIMD instructions manually and constexpr as much as possible

+## Compiling
 *TODO command line*

 Compile with: